mpcleverdon/mpcleverdon/README.md

 1) Availability search for future bookings
 2) Internal comunication tool (like whatsapp) with the management teams departments - Maintenance, Reservations, Administration etc.

+## ExControl

+Excontrol is a server based **PHP** application for the administration of tourist guide invoicing.

+All over the world the are tourist destinations where you can take a tour of many hostorical/cultural/traditional attractions.
+The local guides are very often organized by companies that handle the administration and liase with tour operators to supply the adequately experienced guide with the language/s needed for the tour.

+This application brings together and greatly simplifies all of the necessary administration work.
+Invoicing the tour operators for each excursion and also paying out each of the guides in their portfolio.

+Make life simple and use the right tools.
 <!---
 mpcleverdon/mpcleverdon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.